 - 9.96 The Council is keen to ensure that new developments have an acceptable impact on and relationship to existing transport infrastructure.
 Therefore the above will be important considerations in determining planning applications.
 The Council will need to be satisfied that impacts can be managed in a satisfactory way and that suitable additional infrastructure provision is made where necessary. - 9.97 Ipswich is a regional transport node and a compact town and therefore it should be possible to access the town centre and other parts of the town by sustainable means.
 In accordance with the Ipswich Transport Strategy 2007 and the Suffolk Local Transport Plan 2011-2031, the Council is keen to ensure that a modal shift away from the car can occur within the Borough.
 This policy should also be considered alongside the growth aims of the Strategy, principally policy CS2. - 9.98 New development should have an acceptable impact on and relationship to existing transport infrastructure, therefore the above will be important considerations in determining planning applications.
 The Council will need to be satisfied that the impacts can be managed in a satisfactory way and that suitable additional infrastructure provision is made where necessary.
 Where relevant, development should take opportunities for providing new infrastructure through well-designed cycle and pedestrian routes and high quality cycle storage with workplace shower and locker facilities.
 It should also link with public transport facilities and services and seek to improve existing rights of way to reduce journey times to employment, schools and services. - 9.99 A Rights of Way Improvement Plan forms part of the Suffolk County Council Local Transport Plan 2011-2031, where improvements to the access network focuses on the needs of non-motorised users.
-This Council also expects development on sites which abut or relate closely to the town's rivers to provide for the improvement of public access alongside these.
-The Public Rights of Way network is more than just a means of reducing vehicular traffic.
-In addition to connecting areas and providing opportunities for physical recreation and social interaction, it provides vital access to services, facilities and the natural environment.
-In this sense it is a major recreational resource, economic asset and means of promoting mental and physical health.
-These benefits must be taken into account in the design of development along with the contributions it might make to sustainable routes and open space provision.
+This Council also expects development on sites which abut or relate closely to the town's rivers to provide for the improvement of public access alongside these. - 9.100 Necessary mitigating measures to improve public transport infrastructure and services may be secured where this would reasonably relate to a development, whilst the introduction of car club schemes in larger developments may also contribute to reducing levels of private car ownership in the town (the need for car club provision in new developments will generally be informed by the agreed findings of a